marklogic/marklogic-contentpump/README.md

 * Access MarkLogic text, geospatial, scalar, and document structure indexes to send only the most relevant data to Hadoop for processing
 * Write results from MapReduce jobs to MarkLogic in parallel

+## Release Note

+### What's New in mlcp and Hadoop Connector 9.0-EA4

+- SSL Support
+- server local-disk failover support on import
+- new option to restrict mlcp to only connect to user-specified list of hosts
+- bug fixes

 ## Getting Started

 - [Getting Started with mlcp](http://docs.marklogic.com/guide/mlcp/getting-started)